elonen/ldap_authz_proxy/README.md

 Use `./run-tests.sh` to execute test suite.
 It requires `docker compose` and `curl`.
-The script performs an end-to-end integratiot test with a real LDAP server (Active Directory in this case, using Samba) and an Nginx reverse proxy.
-It spins up necessary containers, and then performs Curl HTTP requests against Nginx, comparing their HTTP response status codes to expected values.
+The script performs an end-to-end integratiot test with a real Active Directory server and an Nginx reverse proxy.

+It spins up necessary containers, sets up example users, and then performs Curl HTTP requests against Nginx, comparing their HTTP response status codes and headers to expected values.

 ## Nginx configuration